aredotna/building/_posts/2017-4-17-traum-inc.markdown

 **Meg Miller: The [description on your site](https://trauminc.com/work/fear-and-love-the-design-museum/) gets to the core of the _Fear and Love_ exhibition better than any review of it I’ve read.
 It states simply that the designers in the show are “each exploring an issue that inspires both anxiety and optimism.”
 What gives you the most anxiety and optimism about technology and design, and where things are headed?**

 Thomas Traum: Well I think we are at a tipping point—that’s the thing with fear and love, right?
 We don’t know where it’s going to go.
-We think at this point technology is going to be terrible.
+A lot of people think at this point technology is going to be terrible.

 I’m also thinking about something that a lot of the guys at Are.na share: an interest in the first wave of the web.
 We like how amazing the web can be and how connected it makes us and how we can grow knowledge.
 But now you have that flip side where it helps weird subcultures to feed themselves or get high on their own supply.
 It’s extreme subcultures like the extreme right wing crews that feed on themselves, and it kind of becomes the opposite of [the original idea].